- Resources for Parents

 Willamette University's Greek community is composed of five national men's fraternities and three national sororities.
 These organizations offer friendship and camaraderie through brotherhood and sisterhood, leadership opportunities, philanthropic and community service work, scholastic support and encouragement, and lifetime membership in the organizations, which provide benefits and support long after college.

 What is the relationship between the Greek community and the University?

 Willamette University recognizes the significant contribution of fraternities and sororities and actively supports these organizations by providing personnel and resources to aid in their development.
 University employees serve as advisors to Greek governing councils and provide access to the student database for the purpose of membership recruitment.
 Chapters have opportunities to receive on-campus housing and office space for Panhellenic and Interfraternity Councils.

 Fraternities and sororities also receive the benefits of being recognized student organizations at Willamette, as outlined in the student handbook.

-Upon admission to the University, students will be required to maintain an assigned mailbox and will keep that mailbox throughout their college career provided that they are pre-registered and prepaid each semester.
-Mailing services offered to the Willamette community include selling stamps and postage; providing vendor services such as Federal Express, UPS and a variety of services through the U.S. Post Office.
+Upon admission to the university, students will be required to maintain an assigned mailbox and will keep that mailbox throughout their college career provided that they are pre-registered and prepaid each semester.
+Mailing services offered to the Willamette community include selling stamps and postage; providing vendor services such as Federal Express, UPS, and Amazon lockers along with a variety of services through the U.S. Post Office.

 Important Mailing Information for Parents